wp-plugins/xili-sifr3-active/readme.txt

 = When sIFR3 is activated, I see both standard H2 just after flash text : why ? =
 the ’sifr.css’ file is not in right places (theme subfolder or plugins subfolder) so cannot be found.
 Verify by comparing html source and content of folder.

+= Support Forum or contact form ? =

+Effectively, prefer [forum](http://forum2.dev.xiligroup.com/) to have support (with delay around one or two days - here European Time).

 == Screenshots ==

 1. an example of wp-content/themes folder